dwf/rescued-scipy-wiki/SciPyDotOrg.rst

 About the scipy.org domain
 --------------------------

 The scipy.org domain is owned and hosted by [:EnthoughtInc:Enthought, Inc.], who supports and promotes the development of several Open Source initiatives.
 The original site was launched February 19, 2001--before Enthought was even founded--as a first act of a fledgling entity and its collaborators.
 Other subdomains hosted at scipy.org are for projects promoting scientific work in python.
 Enthought's contribution to these projects is limited; from simple hosting of their web site to interested observation.
-All these projects (much like SciPy_, now) are the products of their respective authors and community:
+All these projects (much like SciPy, now) are the products of their respective authors and community:

 * `ipython.scipy.org <http://ipython.scipy.org/>`_: **The** python interactive shell--accept no substitutes.